covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     ![](.md_images/mode_edit.png)

-2. Download a photo of any vehicle and add it to drawable.
-For example, I added something called 'bike.jpg'.
+2. Download a photo of any 'vehicle' and copy it to res/drawable folder (create one if necessary).
+In our example, the photo we use is called 'bike.jpg'.
 3. Insert the following into strings.xml file to get ready a string array

     ```xml